zlijunting/TOTPT/README.md

 ## Time-Optimal Trajectory Planning and Tracking for Autonomous Vehicles
-TOTPT solves time-optimal raceline using NLP with direct collocation, and performs NMPC path tracking in Simulink.
+TOTPT solves time-optimal raceline for given track using NLP with direct collocation, and performs NMPC path tracking in Simulink.

 ## Installation